Adelaide migratory birds header large

 • 6 min read

-Did you know that there are migratory shorebirds that return to Adelaide each year to spend summer feeding along our coastline and avoiding the cold in the northern hemisphere, in places like Russia and Alaska?
+Did you know that there are migratory shorebirds that return to Adelaide each year to spend summer feeding along our coastline to avoid the artctic winter in the northern hemisphere, in places like Russia and Alaska?

 What are migratory birds?

 A migratory bird is a type of bird that lives part of the time in one place, and the rest in another.
-Migration usually happens when birds travel because of weather or to find food.
+Migration usually happens when birds travel because of changing seasonsr to find food.

 Travelling between gardens doesn’t count – the two places need to be a large distance apart.

-Migratory shorebird are a specific type of migratory bird that lives near water.
+Migratory shorebirds are birds that live near water.
 This can be the coast, rivers or wetlands.

 Everything you need to know about South Australia’s migratory shorebirds